Volcanic landscapes, endemic wildlife, Maori culture, plus exquisite Kiwi cuisine

 Tipping and Service Charges: Tipping in New Zealand is not obligatory, even in hotels, restaurants and bars, although of course you’re welcome to leave a tip at your discretion.
 Hotels and restaurants in New Zealand do not add service charges to their bills.

-Visa requirements: British passport holders can enter New Zealand as a visitor for up to six months without a visa provided you can satisfy an Immigration Officer that you meet the requirements of the immigration rules.
+Visa requirements: British passport holders can enter New Zealand as a visitor for up to six months without a visa but you do need a New Zealand Electronic Travel Authority (NZeTA) prior to arriving in New Zealand.
 Those with other passports should check the visa requirements with their nearest New Zealand Embassy.

 You may need to provide evidence of a return or onward ticket.